 May likely also apply credits earned toward continuing education requirements and should check with their school districts as to reimbursement policies.
 (Most will reimburse for credits earned through Common Ground on the Hill).
-The tuition and fees for earning three credits will total $1085.
+The 2022 tuition and fees for earning three credits totaled $1171.
 Tuition and fees for earning six credits doubled to $2342.
 NOTE: 2023 tuition and fees are TBA.

-Deadline to apply for Academic Credits and complete all registration requirements through Common Ground on the Hill is JUNE 14, 2021
+2023 Deadline to apply for Academic Credits and complete all registration requirements through Common Ground on the Hill June 5, 2023.

-You must submit your outside coursework and any projects to your Instructor of Record by August 7, 2021.
+2023 Deadline to submit your outside coursework and any projects to your Instructor of Record August 6, 2023.

-After Friday, June 25th, withdrawal from participation in Common Ground on the Hill for Academic Credit will incur a fee (up to the total cost of participation), the total of which will be dependent on when that withdrawal is initiated.
+After the deadline, withdrawal from participation in Common Ground on the Hill for Academic Credit will incur a fee (up to the total cost of participation), the total of which will be dependent on when that withdrawal is initiated.
 Any refunds that may be made after this point will have this fee deducted from the total returned.